bio-guoda/preston/architecture.md

 So, lets say that the archiver has dereferenced the publisher url to content with the hash identifier hash://sha256/3eff98d4b66368fd8d1f8fa1af6a057774d8a407a4771490beeb9e7add76f362 .
 Now the archiver stores the publisher/hasVersion hash as a key with value hash://sha256/3eff98d4b66368fd8d1f8fa1af6a057774d8a407a4771490beeb9e7add76f362 into the statement (or relationstore) store.
 With this, we can retrieve the first version of the deferenced publisher content by lookup up the content of the hash://sha256/a21d81acb039ca8daa013b4eebe52d5eda4f23d29c95d0f04888583ca5c8af4e .
 This effectively implements a simplified version of a hexastore in which queries (e.g., what is the content hash of the content retrieve from https://search.idigbio.org/v2/search/publisher ? ) can be answered by dereferencing (or downloading) the content of the combined hash key of publisher url and hasVersion term.
 You can do this now using https://deeplinker.bio/a21d81acb039ca8daa013b4eebe52d5eda4f23d29c95d0f04888583ca5c8af4e .

-The statement store itself uses the same folder structure as the blob store to store the value associated with the hash key like:
+The simple hexastore itself uses the same folder structure as the blob store to store the value associated with the hash key like:

 ```
 a2/